Menditect/documentation/docs/definitions/test-configuration.md

 ## Definition

-A Test Configuration is an executable test script that describes which testsuites and which test applications will be/are tested.
+A Test Configuration is an executable test script that describes which [Test Suites](test-suite) and which [Test Applications](test-application) will be/are tested.

 ## Properties
 | Name | Description |